 The vibrant city of Hong Kong started out as a run-of-the-mill trading port, fought over by the British and Chinese.
 However, since the 20th century, it has expanded rapidly to become one of the leading financial and commercial centres of the world.

 With such a unique history, Hong Kong’s rich cultural heritage and lifestyle makes it an attractive, mysterious and popular home for expats.
+Hong Kong culture is versatile and attractive.
 In this article, we’ll look at the culture, customs, food and traditions of Hong Kong to help you and your family adjust to life in your new home country.

-Understanding Hong Kong customs and culture as an expat
+Understanding Hong Kong culture and customs as an expat

 What makes the culture and customs of Hong Kong unique?